Vito Mielnicki Jr.: Professional career

 On April 17, 2021, Mielnicki suffered his first defeat as a professional in a bout against James Martin.
 Martin won via majority decision after outworking Mielnicki throughout the duration of the fight.
 On July 31, 2021, Mielnicki was due to face James Martin in an immediate rematch.
 It was announced on the day of the weigh-in that Martin would be unable to make the contracted weight, so Mielnicki would instead fight Noah Kidd.
 In the opening round, Mielnicki landed a left hook which knocked his opponent down.
 In the second round, Mielnicki continued to pressure Kidd and in the closing moments of the round, Mielnicki landed a combination of punches which forced his opponent to take a knee.
 This prompted the referee to step in and end the bout.

 On December 25, 2021, Mielnicki fought against Nicholas DeLomba.
 During the third round, Mielnicki hurt DeLomba after landing a heavy right hand to the head of his opponent.
 After dominating the remainder of the bout, Mielnicki secured victory in the final round after hurting his opponent with another right hand, which resulted in the referee ending the bout upon the request of DeLomba’s trainer.
-Mielnicki fought against Dan Karpency on the undercard of Errol Spence Jr. vs. Yordenis Ugas on April 16, 2022.
+Mielnicki fought against Dan Karpency on the undercard of Errol Spence Jr. vs. Yordenis Ugás on April 16, 2022.
 Mielnicki won via wide unanimous decision after controlling the duration of the bout.

 On July 30, 2022, Mielnicki faced Jimmy Williams.
 In the sixth round, Mielnicki connected with a right hand which appeared to hurt his opponent.
 Towards the end of the sixth round, Williams' corner called an end to the bout in an effort to protect their fighter from sustaining further damage.
 On October 15, 2022, Mielnicki fought Limberth Ponce in a ten round bout.
 Mielnicki won via wide unanimous decision after outboxing his opponent throughout the course of the bout.

+Mielnicki beat Ronald Cruz by unanimous decision at T-Mobile Arena in Las Vegas on May 4, 2024.

+He defeated Laszlo Toth in a 10-round super-welterweight bout in Albuquerque, New Mexico, on August 10, 2024.
+Mielnicki won by disqualification when his opponent's corner men entered the ring in the second round.

+Mielnicki beat Khalil El Harraz by majority decision in a 10-round super-welterweight bout at The Theater at Madison Square Garden in New York on September 27, 2024.

+He faced Connor Coyle at Madison Square Garden in New York on 14 February 2025, for the vacant WBC-USNBC, IBF-USBA and WBO International middleweight titles.
+The 10-round bout ended in a majority draw, with one judge scoring it 96–94 in his favour, while the other two ruled it a 95–95 tie.
+In August 2025, it was announced that the fight had been ruled a no contest after Coyle failed a post-fight anti-doping test.

+Mielnicki defeated Kamil Gardzielik by unanimous decision at the Prudential Center in Newark, New Jersey, on 21 June 2025.